jepetersohn/Boast-It/README.md

 ## Description

 This is a solo project I created which closely mimics the functionality of Pinterest.
 I'm an avid reader, and I wanted a visual way to keep track of the books I read.
-Users can create accounts, log in/out, and publish categories boards full of posts.
+Users can create accounts, log in/out, and publish categorized boards full of posts.

 ## Technologies used:
 * Ruby on Rails